In today’s post, I would like to talk about thrush in babies.

 • Sterilize thoroughly the pacifiers, bottles, feeding equipments and teethers used by the baby

-• Use hot water option at 60 degree c for washing baby’s clothes as it will kill the fungus
+• Use hot water option at 60 degree celsius for washing baby’s clothes as it will kill the fungus

 • Be sure to wash your nipples thoroughly with water and let it dry completely between feeds.

-How did you keep thrush at bay ?
-Do share !
+How did you keep thrush in babies at bay ?
+Do share in comments!